mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-logic-bot.md

 ### 2.2 Studio Pro 10.5 and Below

 {{% alert color="info" %}}
-In Studio Pro 10.5 and below, MxAssist Logic Bot is enabled by default.
-You cannot switch it off.
-You need to sign in to be able to use it.
+In Studio Pro 10.5 and below, you need to sign in to Studio Pro to use MxAssist Logic Bot.
 {{% /alert %}}

 In Studio Pro 10.5 and below, an older version of MxAssist Logic Bot is available.
 It is enabled by default.
 You can switch it on and off using the **On-Off** toggle in the top right corner of the editor.
 You can also enable or disable it through the **Enable MxAssist Logic Bot** setting under the **Mendix Assist** tab in Studio Pro [Preferences](/refguide/preferences-dialog/#logic-bot).